CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Defines the parameters a  [flow](#/docs#flow) or [operation](#/docs#operation) exposes to possible [publication](#/docs#publish) by a [task](#/docs#task).
 The calling [task](#/docs#task) refers to an output by its name.

-Note:  All variable values are converted to string before being used in an output's boolean expression.

 See also [fromInputs](#/docs#fromInputs).

 **Example - various types of outputs**